Isaac-Ndirangu-Muturi-749/alx-airbnb-database/database-script-0x02/README.md

-The SQL script (`seed.sql`) to populate the database with sample data for the Airbnb database, ensuring the data reflects real-world usage:
+The SQL script (`seed.sql`) populates the database with sample data for the Airbnb database, ensuring the data reflects real-world usage:

 ### Key Points in the `seed.sql` file:
 1. **Users**: Four sample users are inserted—two guests, one host, and one admin.
 Each user has a unique UUID, name, email, password hash, role, and creation timestamp.